playfulprogramming/playfulprogramming/content/blog/making-a-slack-bot-with-node-and-mongo/index.md

 > This token is unique per-workspace, so if you're intending for a broader release of your bot (to be easily added to multiple workspaces with a single button click), you'll likely need to [walk through their OAuth token request system](https://api.slack.com/authentication/oauth-v2#asking).
 Since this is meant as an introductory look at their APIs, we'll simply keep things locally and copy-paste.

 Copying the token from the top of the screen, store it into our `.ENV` file so that we can utilize it in our application.
-I named the environmental variable `OAUTH_TOKEN`, so when you see that in code examples, know that this is in reference to this value
+I named the environment variable `OAUTH_TOKEN`, so when you see that in code examples, know that this is in reference to this value.

 ## The Code {#leaderboard-local-code}